Pence says reopening economy critical to ensure 'cure isn't worse than the disease'

 WASHINGTON — Vice President Mike Pence said Sunday that the Trump administration wants to be sure that the coronavirus "cure isn't worse than the disease" as the White House takes steps to "put America back to work as soon as we responsibly can."

-Pence pointed to the White House’s recently-announced “Opening Up America Again” plan, which lays out suggested guidelines for states to follow as they move toward relaxing the social restrictions that have been aimed at slowing the spread of a virus that has already infected at least 728,000 Americans and is responsible for more than 38,000 deaths in the U.S., according to NBC News analysis.
+Pence pointed to the White House's recently announced "Opening Up America Again" plan, which lays out guidelines for states to follow as they move toward relaxing the social restrictions that have been aimed at slowing the spread of a virus that has already infected at least 728,000 people and is responsible for more than 38,000 deaths in the U.S., according to an NBC News analysis.

-He said that America is seeing “encouraging signs” that those restrictions are “slowing the spread” of the virus in major hot spots, and that the “full partnership with governors around the country” to eventually “put the coronavirus in the past.”
+He said that America is seeing "encouraging signs" that the restrictions are "slowing the spread" of the virus in hot spots, along with a "full partnership with governors around the country" to eventually "put the coronavirus in the past."

 "No one wants to reopen America more than President Donald Trump, and I think the American people have known that from weeks ago when the president declared that important balance: We have to make sure the cure isn't worse than the disease," he said.